TomAuger/WPBrilliantUX/Presentation.md

 # Crafting Brilliant User Experiences with WordPress

+> Tom Auger
+> CTO, Art & Science
+> tom@artscience.ca
+> @TomAuger

-## What's "digital experience design"?
+## What's "experience design"?

+* Think about the end-to-end experience
+* Information Architecture
+* Visual Experience
+* Content
+* Interaction Design
+* Devices, Wearables
+* Social sphere, extending the experience

 ## What's UX?

-> The interaction of a User Group with a digital affordance or property
+> The experience a User Group has interacting with a digital affordance or property

 ## Who ARE these users?